La Sportiva Spire GTX

 Another light hiker to consider is Adidas’ Terrex Swift R2 GTX, which is the first shoe I thought of when trying on the Spire.
 Both are surprisingly stiff out of the box and offer a good balance of protection and support.
 However, the Spire is more built-up and protective and has high-quality cushioning underfoot.
 Further, the Terrex’s quick-lace system is a bit clunky and polarizing—it’s tougher to get a customized fit than with traditional laces.
 But in the end, the added weight (6.4 oz. more than the Adidas) and cost ($50) don’t feel worth it to us, and the Terrex is the better overall value.

 Another option to have on your radar is Vasque’s Talus XT Low GTX.
-New for 2020, the shoe is a low-top variation of a mid-height boot and feels that way: it’s relatively sturdy underfoot, weighs even more than the Spire at 2 pounds 6 ounces, and has a substantial leather upper that is both protective and weather-resistant.
+The Talus is a low-top variation of a mid-height boot and feels that way: it’s relatively sturdy underfoot, weighs even more than the Spire at 2 pounds 6 ounces, and has a substantial leather upper that is both protective and weather-resistant.
 In this case, the Spire is the more athletic of the two and better-tuned for fast-and-light hiking.
-And given the newness of the Talus and our positive experiences with the Spire’s build quality and longevity, it’s the safer bet when it comes to durability.
+And given the relative newness of the Talus (it was released last year) and our positive experiences with the Spire’s build quality and longevity, we think it’s the safer bet when it comes to durability.

 A final option to consider is La Sportiva’s own TX4.
 Technically an approach shoe, the TX4 (and lighter TX3 that has a mesh upper) has quickly become one of our favorite hikers.
 It’s incredibly grippy on rock, is moderately flexible and excels over long days, and the cushioning hits a sweet spot between comfort and protection for us.
 That said, the Spire is fully waterproof (something you can’t get with the TX4, although its leather upper does decently well in light moisture), has more balanced traction in mud and wet terrain, and its added stiffness is nice for extended climbs and descents.
 Overall, the TX4 gets the edge for more technical scrambling, but the Spire is the better pick for hiking and light backpacking.